thonsm06/rps-2/README.md

 # rps-2
 Rock Paper Scissors v2

+HOW TO PLAY -
+Click on one of the three choices.
+The computer will also pick its own choice.
-The game will start automatically, and then increment the score everytime the user click on one of the button.
-The display will update immediately.
-Once one of the player's score reaches 5 points.
+The game ends once one of the player's score reaches 5 points.
 The game will pop up a window to show who won the game.
-The buttons will also stop being clickable.
+The choices will also stop being clickable.
+Click on the pop up to reset the game.